AmiliaSalva/SimpleAnsibleLab/README.md

 ## Introduction
-In today's rapidly evolving IT landscape, automation plays a pivotal role.
-Leveraging powerful tools and platforms can dramatically speed up tasks, ensure consistency, and reduce human error.
+In my journey through IT automation, I've come to appreciate the elegance and power of Ansible with this lab.
 This lab is meant as a simple introduction, aiming to showcase just a glimpse of what you can achieve with Ansible.

 ## Objectives of the Lab:
   - **Introduction to Automation:** Demonstrate the importance and benefits of automation in the modern IT world.
 Showcase how tasks that traditionally took hours can be accomplished in minutes with a few scripts.